groupe-carvi/daic-rs/README.md

 ### Device ownership

-DepthAI device connections are typically exclusive. `daic-rs` mirrors the common C++ pattern of sharing one device connection:
+DepthAI device connections are typically exclusive. `depthai-rs` mirrors the common C++ pattern of sharing one device connection:

 - `Device::new()` opens/returns a device handle.
 - `Device::clone()` / `Device::try_clone()` creates another handle to the same underlying connection.